Luke0094/A-Better-Way-Through-Internet/README.md

 Firefox: NOT AVAILABLE, follow dev [website](https://steaminventoryhelper.com/)

-*This step will introduce to Steam more features about trades and currency*
+*This step will introduce to Steam more features about trades and currency.*

 **CRUNCHYROLL**